devtut/generate/docs/objectivec/fast-enumeration.md

 ---
-metaTitle: "Objective-C - Fast Enumeration"
+metaTitle: "Objective C - Fast Enumeration"
 description: "Fast enumeration of an NSArray, Fast enumeration of an NSArray with index."
 ---